securesauce/precaution-beta/docs/initial_setup.md

 Congratulations!
-Branch protection is now enabled and will prevent merging code that fails the status check.
+Now Precaution will prevent the merging of a pull request if the check resulted in a failure status.